dlebansais/Easly-Language/README.md

 TODO:

 - [ ] Make all nodes with a "Text" property inherit from a ITextNode interface.
 - [ ] Get rid of the hack in IOptionalReference
+- [ ] Allow the special identifier "indexer" in a qualified name.

 ## Hack in IOptionalReference